 Our obsession with quality extends from the materials we source (kiln-dried hardwood) through to the partners we choose to deliver your furniture (always white glove, always free).
 And we hear it every day from our customers: when you sit in your Maiden Home furniture, you can feel the difference.

 We’re excited to build you furniture that will stand up to your life for years to come - ready to dive in?
 Swatches are a great way to start.
 Experience the luxurious quality of our fabrics and leathers in the comfort of your home.
 Need a second opinion?
-Your personal Design Advisor is here to help - schedule an appointment to discuss everything from the Maiden Home shapes you love to the best layout for your space.
+Your personal Design Advisor is here to help - start the conversation at email@example.com to discuss everything from the Maiden Home shapes you love to the best layout for your space.